gpestana/p2psec/papers/privacy_preserving_dht/README.md

 *C. Privacy mechanisms in P2P networks*
 - HORNET: High-speed Onion Routing at the Network Layer
 - NISAN: Network Information Service for Anonymization Networks
-- ShadowWalker: Peer-to-peer Anonymous Communication Using Redundant Structured i Topologies
+- ShadowWalker: Peer-to-peer Anonymous Communication Using Redundant Structured Topologies
+- TAP: A Novel Tunneling Approach for Anonymity in Structured P2P Systems

 **Privacy vulnerabilities of DHTs**

+- Security Considerations for Peer-to-Peer Distributed Hash Tables
+- Hashing it out in public: common failure modes of DHT-based anonymity schemes
 - Routing in the Dark: Pitch Black
 - Information Leaks in Structured Peer-to-peer Anonymous Communication Systems
 - In Search of an Anonymous and Secure Lookup: Attacks on Structured Peer-to-peer Anonymous Communication Systems